sendgrid/sendgrid-csharp/README.md

 #How to: Send an Email

-After creating an email message, you can send it using either SMTP or the Web API provided by SendGrid.
-For details about the benefits and drawbacks of each API, see [SMTP vs. Web API](http://sendgrid.com/docs/Integrate/) in the SendGrid documentation.
+After creating an email message, you can send it using the Web API provided by SendGrid. rate/) in the SendGrid documentation.

-Sending email with either protocol requires that you supply your SendGrid account credentials (username and password).
+Sending email with requires that you supply your SendGrid account credentials (username and password).
 The following code demonstrates how to wrap your credentials in a **NetworkCredential** object:

 ```csharp
 // Create network credentials to access your SendGrid account.